ggentili/Italia-Design-Jekyll-Theme/README.md

 This is a theme for Jekyll or GitHub Pages, created by G.Gentili
 mailto:giovanni.gentili@gmail.com

+This is NOT an official release of Team digitale/AgID.
+Use it at your own risk, there's no guarantee.

 The theme implements the user interface guidelines for italian public web sites:

 http://design-italia.readthedocs.io/it/stable/doc/user-interface.html

 The theme uses components from the "Web Toolkit Reference Implentation" available here: